hyperfix-digital/JaegerML/README.md

 # JaegerML

-This project combines machine learning embedded devices to develop real-time 'combat-responsive' wireless controllers for playing an included side-scrolling fighting game.
+This project combines machine learning with embedded devices to develop real-time 'combat-responsive' wireless controllers for playing an included side-scrolling fighting game.

 # About